Tanks vs. AK-47s, and other Aspects of the Gun Debate

 - “Two Dark American Truths from Las Vegas,” with included video.

-This installment is a sample of the range of response that has come in.
+This installment is a sample of the range of recent response.
 Note: many people have written about David French’s post explaining why he feels “safer” owning an AR-15.
 Since I didn’t publish that item myself, I don’t feel that I should post dissents here.
-Instead I have forwarded those notes to the editors of the Atlantic’s new Letters section.
+Instead I have forwarded those messages to the editors of the Atlantic’s new Letters section.

 Moral equivalence and hypocrisy.
-I’ve argued over the years that the AR-15 is a weapon designed for the military, which should not be in civilian hands.
-Dissenting arguments fall into three main categories: slippery slope (any step toward gun regulation is really a step toward confiscation and prohibition); pointlessness (disturbed people will always find a way to kill); and hypocrisy (how can you complain about gun killings, when abortion goes on).
+I’ve argued over the years that the AR-15 is a weapon designed for the military, which was never meant to be in civilian hands.
+Dissenting arguments fall into three main categories: slippery slope (any step toward gun regulation is really a step toward confiscation and prohibition); pointlessness (disturbed people will always find a way to kill); and hypocrisy (how can you complain about gun killings, when abortion goes on?).
 Here’s a representative sample from the last category:

 Funny how you write about gun violence in America